iyke254/pingpong/README.md

 Here are some of the specs of the program

-A program that counts from 1 to the inputted figure.
+1. A program that counts from 1 to the inputted figure.

-A program that tests the divisibility of the input data by 15
+2.  program that tests the divisibility of the input data by 15

 A program that tests the divisibility of the input data by 5

-A program that tests the divisibility of the input data by 5
+A program that tests the divisibility of the input data by 3

 A program that removes the previous data entries